jmeubank/tdm-distrib/tdm64/core/README-gcc-tdm64.md

 ««    SUPPORT    »»
    =============

+TDM-GCC is currently a one-man show, so support is best-effort.
+You can submit helpful problem reports at <https://github.com/jmeubank/tdm-gcc/issues>, and they will be triaged.
+Reports that appear to consistently cause TDM-GCC to be unusable for a majority of users will be addressed first.

 Support for the x86_64-w64-mingw32 GCC target, as well as for any incompatibilities in its runtime API, is provided where possible by the MinGW-w64 project.
 The MinGW-w64 project provides multiple venues for support